splunk/public-o11y-docs/apm/db-query-perf/db-query-performance.rst

 - Transient effects (spikes or constant loads)

-The Database Infrastructure Performance panel displays at the bottom of the navigator sidebar when from :ref:`APM` in Splunk Observability, you use :ref:`Database Query Performance` to select a MySQL, SQL Server, or Oracle database service.
-You can also access the Database Infrastructure Performance panel through the :ref:`Service Map` module in the APM menu.
+The Database Infrastructure Performance panel displays at the bottom of the navigator sidebar when from :strong:`APM` in Splunk Observability, you use :strong:`Database Query Performance` to select a MySQL, SQL Server, or Oracle database service.
+You can also access the Database Infrastructure Performance panel through the :strong:`Service Map` module in the APM menu.

     .. image:: /_images/apm/db-query-perf/DIP-example.png
         :width: 50%